Get Pre-Approved For Your Car Loan Apply Now

 Always check dealer invoice for hidden fees & unwanted car add-ons

-After you and the dealer have agreed on a price for a vehicle equipped as you want it, look over the invoice carefully before you sign it to make sure the dealer hasn’t added any extras you didn’t ask for.
-And if you decide that you want any extras that the dealer suggests, check that you’re getting what you pay for: You should get paperwork with an extended warranty, for example, and verify that any physical add-ons are installed before you drive the car away.
+After you and the dealer have agreed on a price for a vehicle equipped as you want it, look over the invoice carefully before you sign to make sure the dealer hasn’t added any extras you didn’t ask for.
+If you decide that you do want any extras the dealer is suggesting, double-check that you’re getting what you pay for.
+For example, you should get official paperwork for an extended warranty, and verify that any physical add-ons (like accessories or protections) are actually installed before you drive the car away.

-Remember that you can also get a better deal on some of these items from aftermarket retailers and installers.
-When you purchase these extras through a dealer, you’ll often pay more for the convenience of having them do the work before you take delivery of the car.
+Remember that you can often get a better deal on some of these items from third-party retailers or specialty shops.
+When you purchase these extras through a dealer, you’ll usually pay more for the convenience of having them included at delivery.

-If you need to finance the cost of your vehicle, there’s nothing wrong with arranging financing through the dealer, but know that they usually make money through that, too.
+If you need to finance the cost of your vehicle, there’s nothing wrong with arranging financing through the dealer – but know that they usually make money through that, too (often by marking up the loan’s interest rate or receiving a commission from the lender).
 If you’re not sure whether to pay cash or finance, read our helpful resource: Buying a Car: Should You Pay Cash or Finance?

 What other fees can you expect to pay when buying a car from a dealer?